notmadis/homelab/README.md

 #### Backup

 Cron job will be installed with `install.sh`.
 The backup script will pack everything in a zip file and the file will be copied to backup directory `~/backups/linkding`.
-The document detailing this can be found [here](https://github.com/sissbruecker/linkding/blob/5330252db9f452e77282ef2f9cc9585e9bf7ae04/docs/src/content/docs/backups.md#L4)
+The document detailing this can be found [here](https://github.com/sissbruecker/linkding/blob/5330252db9f452e77282ef2f9cc9585e9bf7ae04/docs/src/content/docs/backups.md#L4) The script will also find more than 30 days old backups from linking docker container and remove them as well in the backup script.

 ## Network